AroojArif12143/Celebrity-Look-Alike-Finder/README.md

 # Celebrity-Look-Alike-Finder
 Find out which celebrity do you resemble most from amongst a number of celebrities.
-This was done using KNNs.
+This is done using KNNs on Google Colab in Python.